-- 4 Military Strategic Studies and History students will take HIE270: An Introduction to Military History instead of HIE271: Introduction to Military History and Thought. - 5 All Arts students will be required to take this course or pass a Challenge Exam. - 6 Students can choose from the following courses: "CSE101: Introduction to Algorithms and Computing," "CSE260: Introduction to Computer Concepts," or "BAE220: Introduction to Information Technology." - 7 Students enrolled in Business Administration or Economics must take both ECE103: Introduction to Microeconomics and ECE104: Introduction to Macroeconomics.
+- 4 Military Strategic Studies and History students will take HIE270: An Introduction to Military History instead of HIE271: Introduction to Military History and Thought. - 5 Students can choose from the following courses: "CSE101: Introduction to Algorithms and Computing," "CSE260: Introduction to Computer Concepts," or "BAE220: Introduction to Information Technology." - Students enrolled in Business Administration or Economics must take both ECE103: Introduction to Microeconomics and ECE104: Introduction to Macroeconomics.